HEP-FCC/FCCSW/Sim/doc/Geant4fastsim.md

 ## 4. Simulation in GAUDI algorithm G4SimAlg

 There is one, common algorithm handling fast and full simulation in Geant4.
-In fact, full simulation is performed for all the particles and all the detectors that do not have fast simulation models attached (in `sim::InitializeModelsRunAction`, [see](#31-geometry-construction)).
+Indeed, full simulation is performed for all the particles and all the detectors that do not have fast simulation models attached (in `sim::InitializeModelsRunAction`, [see](#31-geometry-construction)).

 However, in order to be able to save the smeared particles, user need to create `G4SaveSmearedParticles` tool.